rakaweed/introcept-coding-task/README.md

 Laravel Create and Read Operations

 ### About the application
-It is a web application that stores user information from an HTML table to a CSV file and also reads from that CSV file and displays it as a list.
+It is a web application that stores user information from an HTML form to a CSV file and also reads from that CSV file and displays it as a list.

 ### Technologies used
 - Laravel (PHP framework)